Bytebit-Org/roblox-TouchScreenJoysticks/README.md

 - color\
 A `Color3` that describes the color of the filled circle
 - transparency\
-A `number` in the range [0, 1] that describes the transparency of the filled circle
+An optional `number` in the range [0, 1] that describes the transparency of the filled circle\
+Defaults to 0

 ## Joystick API